L.A. Guns: Reformation and mainstream success (1985–1992)

 They recorded their debut album, titled L.A.
 Guns, with producer Jim Faraci.
 The album featured six songs co-written by former singer Paul Black ("No Mercy", "Sex Action", "One More Reason", "Nothing to Lose", "Bitch is Back" and "One Way Ticket") while, after album completion, drummer Alexander was replaced by former W.A.S.P. drummer Steve Riley (with Riley credited as L.A.
 Guns' drummer on the album's liner notes and Alexander only given drum credits).
 The album was released in 1988, through PolyGram/Vertigo Records, peaking at number 50 on the Billboard 200.
 After briefly touring in support of the album, the group returned to the studio to record their new album with producers Duane Baron, John Purdell and Tom Werman.
 Although the group (Lewis, Guns, Cripps, Nickels and Riley) wrote the album's material, "Never Enough" featured additional contributions from Paul Black, Gregg Tripp and Phil Roy.
 Robin Zander and Rick Nielsen, both of Cheap Trick, also make an appearance on the album.

+L.A.
+Guns in 1989, from left to right: Phil Lewis, Tracii Guns, Mick Cripps, Kelly Nickels and Steve Riley.

 Released in 1989, L.A.
 Guns' new album, titled Cocked & Loaded, peaked at number 38 on the Billboard 200 while the single "The Ballad of Jayne" peaked at number 25 and 33 on the Mainstream Rock Chart and the Billboard Hot 100 respectively.
 The album went on to become RIAA certified Gold and eventually Platinum.
 They released their third album, titled Hollywood Vampires, in 1991 which peaked at number 42 on the Billboard 200.
 The singles "Kiss My Love Goodbye" and "It's Over Now" would peak at number 16 and 25 on the Mainstream Rock Chart respectively while It's Over Now" also peaked at number 62 on the Billboard Hot 100.
 Drummer Riley was fired from L.A.
 Guns in 1992 following the group's tour of Europe with Skid Row for allegedly assaulting Lewis.